 Being close to the front means you won’t have a hard time hearing the professor and you won’t have a hard time seeing them or the slide-show.
-In big lectures teachers will often use microphones that are hooked up to a sound system, but even then the technology can be spotty and some prefer just to project their voices.
+In big lectures, teachers will often use microphones that are hooked up to a sound system, but even then the technology can be spotty and some prefer just to project their voices.
 If you’re in the front, you don’t have to worry about hearing them, and you’re likely right in front of the projector so you won’t have to squint your eyes to see either.

-It’s unlikely you will be called on in a lecture class.
+It’s unlikely you will be called on in a lecture hall.
 Since lecture classes are primarily the professor, well, lecturing, there usually isn’t a ton of student participation–and even then, the prof usually chooses someone with their hand raised.
 Still, there is a slight possibility of being called out during a lecture.
 (One of my professors would call on students who weren’t paying attention, it was nerve-wracking).

 If you’re in the front, it usually means you’ll be one of the last ones out–unless there are additional doors near the front of the room.
-This may not be an issue, unless you have another class in 15 minutes that’s all the way across campus.
+This may not be an issue unless you have another class in 15 minutes that’s all the way across campus.
 Then it might be a bit of a scramble.

-If you have another class, a job, or other obligation immediately following the lecture, it might be a good idea to sit in the back near the doors.
+If you have another class, a job, or other obligations immediately following the lecture, it might be a good idea to sit in the back near the doors.
 If you need to duck out a few minutes early, being able to sneak out the back won’t be as distracting to your classmates.

 If you’re anything like me, sitting in the back eases a lot of stress.
 You’re not under the spotlight and if you’re in the very back, you’re not completely surrounded by other students.
 Without the stress of claustrophobia or whatnot, you can focus on the lecture itself.